Button, Button (The Twilight Zone): Plot

 Arthur and Norma wonder whether Steward's proposal is genuine, and debate whether to press the button.
 They open the box and discover it is empty, with no mechanism that the button could activate, so Arthur throws it in the trash.
 However, after Arthur goes to bed, Norma retrieves the box from the dumpster.
 The next day, Arthur sees Norma sitting at the kitchen table transfixed by the button.
 He encourages her to push it just so she can get it off her mind.
 Finally, she pushes the button.

 The next day, Mr. Steward returns to retrieve the box and deliver the $200,000.
-Steward says that the button will be "reprogrammed" and offered to someone else with the same terms and conditions, and emphasizes to Norma that "it will be offered to someone who you don't know", implying that each time the button is pressed, the victim is the previous user of the button.
+Steward says that the button will be "reprogrammed" and offered to someone else with the same terms and conditions adding as he focuses on Norma: "I can assure you it will be offered to someone whom you don't know."
+A horrified, knowing expression crosses Norma's face.